Important Tasks for Couples to Tackle Together After Moving Abroad

 Plan for Health and Wellbeing

-It is important that health is not compromised during a transfer.
-Couples need to sign up for healthcare, make appointments for regular exams and ask about available insurance programs in their area.
+Maintaining your health during a transfer is crucial.
+Couples need to sign up for healthcare, make appointments for regular exams, and ask about available insurance programs in their area.

 Sharing responsibility for medical care ensures both partners are aware of scheduled appointments, insurance claims, and how to access emergency services.
-This kind of attitude keeps you healthy mentally, physically and prepares you to make a new place ‘your’ place.
+This kind of attitude keeps you healthy mentally and physically and prepares you to make a new place ‘your’ place.

 Explore Career and Education Opportunities

-If (the move) includes children and schooling, (you’re investigating traveling because you) want to make sure you are on the same page education-wise.
-When the partner is participating in career and educational planning, this provides both partners the sense of stability and future orientation in host country by both parties.
+If the move includes children and schooling, it is important to ensure that both partners are aligned on educational goals.
+When the partner is participating in career and educational planning, this provides both partners the sense of stability and future orientation in the host country by both parties.

 Plan for Long-Term Goals